Bojana Vunturišević: Artistry

 Vunturišević describes her musical style as "capitalist blues", which originated from the review of her song "Kese, etikete" by Serbian music publicist and critic Žikica Simić.
 Her music draws influences from indie pop, trip hop and dancehall.
 In 2023, Muzika.hr enlisted Vunturišević on their International Women's Day list of the "women who leave their mark on the regional music scene".

 Personal life

 In 2014, Vunturišević started her own children's choir, named DFhor.
 In 2015, she graduated from the Faculty of Musical Arts at the University of Belgrade with a degree in music pedagogy.
-In 2017, Vunturišević has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
+In 2017, Vunturišević signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 She has a son, born in 2016, with director Ivan Stojiljković.